M-Media-Group/Vue3-SPA-starter-template/README.md

   - Includes all fixtures and mocks needed for testing
 - Doesn't force any CSS frameworks (HTML written semantically and tests use semantic selectors), but comes with Pico CSS for a quick start
   - Supports Dark Mode
+  - Only 8 classes currently used (rest relies on semantic selectors) so super easy to replace
 - Written with Composition API in Vue3 and Typescript
 - Support for Pinia with a pre-made User store, Vue Router, Vue i18n, and Axios
 - Comes with internationalization support out of the box (English and French to start with)